 To make this meal come together in 20 minutes, we started with the classic Mexican dish of tostadas!
 In traditional Mexican cuisine, tostadas are piled high with ingredients and eaten like an open sandwich.
-We've topped ours with a spicy veggie-packed pork chilli, plus creamy yoghurt and fresh coriander for a quick and satisfying dinner.
+We've topped ours with a spicy veggie-packed pork chilli, plus cooling yoghurt and fresh coriander for a quick and satisfying dinner.

 mini flour tortillas(ContainsGlutenMay be presentSesame, Soy)

 shredded Cheddar cheese(ContainsMilk)

 long green chilli

 Preheat the oven to 220°C/200°C fan-forced.
 Finely chop the garlic (or use a garlic press).
 Cut the capsicum into 1cm chunks.
 Slice the lemon (see ingredients list) into wedges.
 Thinly slice the long green chilli (see ingredients list), if using.
 Grate the carrot (unpeeled).
 Drain the sweetcorn.
 Drain and rinse the black beans (see ingredients list).
 Finely chop the coriander.